chrisross10/Trains/README.md

 ## Run the application

-1. Unzip the contents of TrainsCSharpCR.
+1. Unzip the contents of TrainsCSharpCR

-2. Open up your preferred terminal and browse to TrainsCSharpCR.
+2. Open up your preferred terminal and browse to TrainsCSharpCR

 3. Build the solution by running the follwing command:

     ```MSBuild.exe Trains.sln /t:Rebuild```

 4. ```cd Trains.Console/bin/Debug```

 5. You can then run the executable, ```Trains.App.exe``` with the following syntax:

     ```Trains.App.exe [FILEPATH] [COMMAND] [QUERY]```

     For example, to find the distance of the route A-B-C:

     ```Trains.App.exe ../../../Graph.txt -d ABC```

     If you need to bring up the help menu:

     ```Trains.App.exe -h```

 ## Data text file

-You can point the application to any other data file by specifying it in the command line
+You can point the application to any other data file by specifying the relative or full path in the command line

 ## Commands